jakekara/blockchain-final-project/README.md

 # Taxblock

 By Jake Kara
 Final project
 CSCI E-118
 Intro. to Blockchain and Bitcoin
 Fall 2018

 _Protoype for property tax and property transfer management via blockchain._

 # Manifest

-* __Manifest.txt__ - A list of files in this folder
+* __MANIFEST.txt__ - A list of files in this folder
 * __README.md__ - Main write-up.
 * __README.ipynb__ - In order to view the readme outside of GitHub but within Jupyter Notebook, use this file instead
 * __README.html__ - In order to view the README inside a standard browser, use this file.